7 Protein-Packed, Easy Recipes to Make With a Can of Beans

 - Let brownies cool completely.
 If you absolutely can’t wait like me, you can place them in the freezer for 20 minutes.

 - Once cooled, mix all dry ingredients for the cookie dough in a bowl.
-Add melted coconut oil and remaining ingredients.
+Add melted coconut oil and the remaining ingredients.
 Mix until dough forms.
 Fold in chocolate chips.

 - Press cookie dough evenly on top on the brownie, flatten with a spatula.